vidur6789/sg-travel-bot/README.md

  - search gardens bay -> responds with Gardens by the Bay
  - dinosaur ->returns Lee Kong Chian Natural History Museum

-This functionality can be used both as a standalone feature to search with keywords or imperfect spellings, Additionally, it serves as the default fallback intent when the user's query is unable to match any other intent of the chatbot.
+This functionality can be used as a standalone feature to search with keywords or imperfect spellings, Additionally, it serves as the default fallback intent when the user's query is unable to match any other intent of the chatbot.
 This will guide the user's conversation back to the one of the common chat bot functionalities by providing appropriate suggestion chips along with the matched attraction.